- This event has passed.

 This event is co-hosted by the Jordan Institute for Families | UNC School of Social Work, the Frank Porter Graham Child Development Institute, and National Implementation Research Network (NIRN).

 April 15th, 10:30 AM – 12 PM (EST)

 Webinar – The Importance of Building Psychological Safety Among Staff and Stakeholders for Successful Implementation

-A recording of this event will be available soon!
+A recording of this event is available HERE!

 - Describe the role of psychological safety and promoting a safety culture in implementation and evidence use

 - Discuss implementation challenges within the context of traumatized organizations and systems

 - Provide case examples of building a safety culture as the foundation for implementation

 - Describe the role of leadership in creating psychological safety among staff and stakeholders